Family of man killed after ‘swatting’ call sues Wichita

 WICHITA, Kan.
 (AP) — The family of a Kansas man fatally shot by police at the door of his home after a hoax emergency call has sued the city of Wichita and the unidentified officers involved.

-The shooting drew national attention to the practice of “swatting,” when someone makes up a false report to get emergency responders to descend on an address.
-The hoax call reportedly was made after a dispute over a wager online in a “Call of Duty” online video game tournament, according to Dexerto, a news service focused on gaming.
+The shooting drew national attention to a practice called “swatting,” in which a person makes up a false report to get emergency responders to descend on an address.
+The hoax call reportedly was made after a dispute over a small wager online in a “Call of Duty” online video game tournament, according to Dexerto, a news service focused on gaming.

 “The family wants justice and reform — they want to make sure Andy’s legacy means something and maybe some other family won’t have to experience the tragedy they are experiencing because of a change in policy and procedures,” said civil rights attorney Andrew M. Stroth, who is representing the family.
 His Chicago law firm specializes in police shootings cases nationwide.

 Wichita police officers have been involved in at least 29 shootings between 2010 and 2015, resulting in at least 15 deaths, according the lawsuit.
 In most of these cases, the city has declined to release the names of the involved officers.